codingwithjae/singlePageWebsiteDesignPortfolio/README.md

 ### Built with

-- Semantic HTML5 markup.
-- Flexbox.
+- HTML
-- CSS Grid.
+- CSS.
-- Vanilla JavaScript.
+- JavaScript.

 ### What I learned